ellucian-developer/experience-extension-hooks/README.md

 ```

 ## Installation
-` npm install @ellucian/experience-extension-hooks`
+`npm install ellucian-developer/experience-extension-hooks`

+### Edit webpack.config.js

-__Note:__ You will need to add this to your webpack.config.js in the "For advanced scenarios ..."
+ You will need to add this to your webpack.config.js in the "For advanced scenarios ..."

 ```
     // this is needed for @ellucian/experience-extension-hooks